J0inas/LLJS/README.md

 ### 2. Color Flipper
 A website allowing the user to change the background color to a random color by the click of the button.

+### 3. Counter Strikes
+A little counter with 3 buttons and a simple objective: Reach a certain number.
+Very fun concept, someone should make a game about this with cookies or something...